What is Interactive Voice Response IVR System and How to Perform IVR Testing:

 - Anyone can question how a phone can be connected to the computer system.
 And the answer is – using DTMF.
 Using the tone of every key on a telephone keypad, the phones are connected to a computer system.
 These are known as “Dual-tone multi-frequency (DTMF)” signals.
 DTMF tones are entered using a telephone keypad.

 - There is another way to communicate which is nothing but using “Speech Recognition”.
-Here, the caller provides an input to the IVR system using his clear voice so that IVR can interpret the input correctly and provide accurate information.
+Here, the caller provides input to the IVR system using his clear voice so that IVR can interpret the input correctly and provide accurate information.

 - IVR system provides an appropriate voice response to the caller’s DTMF input that is called as “Audio Response Unit (ARU)”.
 It is a device which provides information to the caller based on the input received from the caller and the information received from the database.

 - IVR application is a tree structure just like the folders and files structure in the Windows system.
-And this structure in the IVR is called as a call flow diagram.
+And this structure in the IVR is called a call flow diagram.

 Testing Flow of IVR Application